 Interest Rate Risk.
 As substantially all of our debt is comprised of unsecured fixed-rate notes, we are not subject to significant interest rate risk.
-At September 27, 2020, we had an aggregate principal amount of \$500 million in unsecured floating-rate notes due January 30, 2023.
+At September 26, 2021, we had an aggregate principal amount of \$500 million in unsecured floating-rate notes due January 30, 2023.
 The interest rates on our floating-rate notes are based on LIBOR.
-At September 27, 2020, a hypothetical increase in LIBOR-based interest rates of 100 basis points would cause a negligible increase to interest expense on an annualized basis as it relates to our floating-rate notes.
-At September 27, 2020, we also had \$500 million in commercial paper outstanding, for which our exposure to interest rate risk is negligible based on the original maturities of approximately three months or less.
+At September 26, 2021 and September 27, 2020, a hypothetical increase in LIBOR-based interest rates of 100 basis points would cause a negligible increase to interest expense on an annualized basis as it relates to our floating-rate notes.
+At September 26, 2021, we also had \$500 million in commercial paper outstanding, for which our exposure to interest rate risk was negligible based on the original maturities of approximately three months or less.